mmgen/mmgen-wallet/README.md

 - **Terminal-based:** MMGen can be run in a screen or tmux session on your local network.
 - **Scriptability:** Most MMGen commands can be made non-interactive, allowing you to automate repetitive tasks using shell scripts.
-Most of the `mmgen-tool` utility’s commands can be piped.
-- A convenient [**tool API interface**][ta] allows you to use MMGen as a crypto library for your Python project.
+- The project also includes the [`mmgen-tool`][L] utility, a handy “pocket knife” for cryptocurrency developers, along with an easy-to-use [**tool API interface**][ta] providing access to a subset of its commands from within Python.

 #### Supported platforms: